 Back New Year’s Resolutions with Goals

-At MAP, we always coach our clients around the need for a system of accountability in order to reach achievable goals.
-The same thinking goes for your New Year’s resolutions.
-First, you must clearly define a goal, making it specific, measurable, and trackable on a day-to-day or week-to-week schedule.
-Build a plan around this goal, setting up activities that support it.
-Establish regular check-ins throughout the year, and build in consistent feedback, transparency, and personal accountability.
-For example, if you’ve decided to delegate more to staff this year, some of your activities might involve building a plan of action, putting the plan in place, providing training and support to staff, creating an incentive program for success, getting bi-weekly feedback on the process, and so forth.
+Set measurable goals, track progress.
+At MAP, we always coach our clients around the need for a system of accountability that’s tied to whatever goals they want to achieve.
+The same thinking goes for achieving goals tied to your New Year’s resolutions, and it starts with clearly defining the goal, making it specific, measurable, and trackable, such as on a month-by-month basis.
+Build a plan around the goal, setting up activities that support it.
+Establish regular check-ins for throughout the year so you’re enabling consistent feedback, transparency and personal accountability.
+For example, if you’ve decided to delegate more to staff this year, some of those monthly activities might involve building your plan of action, putting the plan in place, providing training and support to staff, creating an incentive program for success, getting bi-weekly feedback on the process, etc.

-Resolutions are all about change.
-Remember that change is rarely easy, and usually comes with some form of roadblock or resistance.
-The true difference between success and failure is how many times you get back up and try again.
-If you didn’t hit a particular New Year’s resolution goal, try not to obsess or stress over it.
-Instead, get out of your own way!
-Take stock of what happened, then develop corrective action and get busy implementing it so you can do better.
-Like me, you might be surprised to find how the sheer act of thinking about how to do better can inspire and empower you to try harder and, this time, make it happen for real.
+Manage expected challenges.
+Resolutions are about change.
+And change is rarely easy or without some form of roadblock or resistance.
+So expect that it will happen.
+Then, realize that the difference between success and failure is how well you handle it all, particularly the “failure.”
+If you didn’t hit a particular goal for the month that was tied to one of your Vital Few New Year’s resolutions, try not to obsess or stress over it.
+Instead, get out of your own way by taking stock in what happened, then develop corrective action and get busy implementing it!
+Like me, you might be surprised to find how the sheer act of thinking about a potential corrective action can inspire and empower you to try harder and, this time, make it happen for real.

-How can you support your New Year’s resolutions?
+What else can support New Year’s resolution success?